 It was originally designed as an outdoor facility used during the summer season and shut over winter.
 Three pools were originally constructed, with the hydro-slide, barbecue areas and hydrotherapy pool added.
 The tent-like cover was constructed in 1995.
 The pool infrastructure has been upgraded over the years including a filtration upgrade in 2015.

-• A growing list of major maintenance issues - refurbishing the hydro-slide, resurfacing/re-tiling pools and refreshing 50m pool roof.
+• growing list of major maintenance issues - refurbishing the hydro-slide, resurfacing/re-tiling pools and refreshing 50m pool roof.

-• Demand exists for services that the current complex does not provide such as a dedicated learn to swim area.
+• demand exists for services that the current complex does not provide such as a dedicated learn to swim area.

-• Configuration of the complex is not ideal.
+• configuration of the complex is not ideal.
 Key facilities such as the changing rooms are substandard and have poor quality access to the pool, especially over winter months.